raziyedogan/IntroductionToMachineLearning/README.md

 # IntroductionToMachineLearning
-The content of this repository is about machine learning.
+This repository contains documents and codes related to machine learning.